-395 4.3.
+4.3.
 Seed/Plant Collection

-Werbal pre-informed consent was obtained from the participants before they were interviewed.
+Verbal pre-informed consent was obtained from the participants before they were interviewed.
 Interviews were conducted in the local language using guided semi-structured questionnaires and research assistants who were conversant with the local languages.
-These questionnaires were structured in line with the specific objectives of the study and were administered in form of oral interview scheduled in order to ensure that responses to the questions are correctly filled.
+These questionnaires were structured in line with the specific objectives of the study and were administered in the form of an oral interview scheduled in order to ensure that responses to the questions are correctly filled.

-401 The interviews were structured and covered questions pertaining to the uses of AYB, 402 production and utilization constraints.
-The research questions were focused on (i) identifying the 403 socio-economic status of the respondents; (ii) determining the uses, variability in seed coat colour 404 and patterns, (iii) identifying the effects of climate change including those constraints limiting the 405 use and production system of AYB, (iv) Additionally, requested were their knowledge of climate 406 change effect on crops (with particular emphasis on AYB), (v) other uses such as its nutritional, 407 medicinal, and cultural values including income extractable from AYB and (vi) the demand profile 408 of AYB in these communities.
-Rapid rural appraisal (RRA) and focal group discussion (FGD) were 409 used to elicit farmers and stakeholders' awareness and knowledge about climate change, its impact 410 on their major staples; status of AYB and challenges of cultivating it, while semi-structured 411 interview schedules were used to collect quantitative information from the selected respondents.
+The interviews were structured and covered questions pertaining to the uses of AYB, production and utilization constraints.
+The research questions were focused on (i) identifying the socio-economic status of the respondents; (ii) determining the uses, variability in seed coat colour and patterns; (iii) identifying the effects of climate change including those constraints limiting the use and production system of AYB; (iv) also requested was their knowledge of climate change effect on crops (with particular emphasis on AYB); (v) other uses such as its nutritional, medicinal, and cultural values including income extractable from AYB; and (vi) the demand profile of AYB in these communities.
+Rapid rural appraisal (RRA) and focal group discussion (FGD) were used to elicit farmers and stakeholders' awareness and knowledge about climate change, its impact on their major staples; status of AYB and the challenges of cultivating it, while semi-structured interview schedules were used to collect quantitative information from the selected respondents.

-Farmers of AYB responded to a five point scale survey employed to determine the magnitude of their responses: to a very great extent, five points, to a great extent, four points, to some extent, three points, to a little extent, two points and to a very little extent, one point.
+Farmers of AYB responded to a five-point scale survey employed to determine the magnitude of their responses: to a very great extent, five points; to a great extent, four points; to some extent, three points; to a little extent, two points; and to a very little extent, one point.

-415 4.4.
+4.4.
 Income Extraction Validation

 The nutritional, medicinal, and cultural values, including income and demand profile of AYB in these communities were accessed.
-Various vendors and different actors on AYB within the local markets participated on this study.
+Various vendors and different actors on AYB within the local markets participated in this study.
 The prices for this crop in the various zones as accruing from various transactions were sourced and recorded.
-Economic evaluation of the plant and its
+Economic evaluation of the plant and its multipurpose uses were inventoried, rating these, and then converting these prices from the local currency to its USA dollar equivalent.

-- multipurpose uses were inventoried, rating these, and then converting these prices from the localcurrency to its USA dollar equivalent. - 422 4.5.
+4.5.
 Data Analysis

-Data obtained from the questionnaires were processed into data matrix, percentages and analysed.
+Data obtained from the questionnaires were processed into a data matrix, percentages and analysed.
 Data were analysed using simple averages, mean scores and standard deviations with Statistical Analysis System (SAS) to realize the objectives.

-Acknowledgement: We appreciate African Academy of Science (AAS) and Association of Commonwealth Universities (ACU) for the award of a "Climate Impact Research Capacity and Leadership Enhancement (CIRCLE) to the first author for this project.
+Acknowledgments: We appreciate African Academy of Science (AAS) and Association of Commonwealth Universities (ACU) for the award of a "Climate Impact Research Capacity and Leadership Enhancement (CIRCLE) to the first author for this project".
 We are indebted to the Department for International Development (DfID) for funding CIRCLE and to the custodians of African yam bean, and Dept. of Crop Production and Protection, OAU, Nigeria for hosting this project.
 However, neither the findings nor the views expressed, however, necessarily reflect the policies of the UK Government.